Camville History, Family Crest & Coats of Arms

 Early Origins of the Camville family

-family seat temp.
+The surname Camville was first found in Northamptonshire where Gerald de Camvile, the grandson of the Norman adventurer held a family seat temp.
 Stephen at Lilburne Castle.
 He granted two parts of the tithes of Charletin Camvile in Somersetshire to the monks of Bermondsey in Surrey.
 His son, Richard de Camvile founded Combe Abbey in Warwickshire and was known as a person of great power during the reign of Henry II.
-CITATION[CLOSE]

 Early History of the Camville family